 Advancing AI Fairness, Safety, and Responsibility

-My research advances fairness, safety, and responsibility in the development and use of artificial intelligence (AI) systems trained to replicate human opinions, judgments, and values.
+My thesis research advances fairness, safety, and responsibility in the development and use of artificial intelligence (AI) systems trained to replicate human opinions, judgments, and values.
 As such, it is very interdisciplinary and involves auditing contemporary AI and NLP systems with theoretical lenses from the social sciences, complex systems, and ethics.

 Ethics of Automating Human Judgments